-Vicky mainly works at the Connah’s Quay practice, where she spends much of her time either consulting with patients or operating when necessary.
+Vicky mainly works at the Connah’s Quay practice, where she spends much of her time either consulting with patients or operating when back in Mold.

 Her favourite part of the job is being able to meet new people every day, although on the clinical side she particularly enjoys soft tissue surgery.
 She has completed a surgical certificate and is now an Advanced Practicioner in Small Animal Surgery and is happy to accept soft tissue case referrals.

 Vicky’s other full time job is looking after her Labrador Ruby, or to give her her full title “Ruby – Daenerys Stormborn, Mother of Dragons – Wignall”.
 She’s the sister of one of our vet’s dogs, and she enjoys going on big walks with the rest of the pack.